 Homeowners may also be able to postpone mortgage payments for up to 12 months.

 The COVID-19 CARES Act provides relief only for federally backed mortgages.
 But your loan servicer can offer mortgage relief even if it’s not federally backed.

 Forbearance vs deferral

-Note that there is a difference between forbearance and deferral.
+Note that there is a difference between forbearance relief and deferral relief.

 When a loan is deferred, it simply means you’re pushing the due date further out.
 You will still incur interest during this time, which you need to pay.

 When a loan is in forbearance, you won’t incur any fees, penalties, or interest.

 If you don’t qualify for forbearance relief, it might still be helpful to contact your mortgage provider and ask if you can receive a deferral relief.
 Many banks, such as Fifth Third, Marcus (owned by Goldman Sachs), and TD Bank are offering borrowers some mortgage relief by delaying payments.